MMSB-MOBI/martinize-db/Deploy.md

 [Martinize 2](https://github.com/marrink-lab/vermouth-martinize) is started through `utils/martinize.sh`.

 As for INSANE, inspect this script to include the virtualenv `source` in order to use a Python binary that have vermouth-martinize2 package installed.

+### govirt

+The Go virt script (found in `utils/create_goVirt.py`) is supersetted by `utils/create_go_virt.sh` to allow usage of virtualenv.

+As for INSANE and Martinize2, nspect this script to include the virtualenv `source` in order to use the same virtualenv as martinize2 (numpy is needed).

 ### Configuring GROMACS engine